ReinoutDeBleser/basic-angular-form/README.md

 ### Strategy
 After reading the learning objectives I'm going to start by reading up on the basic CLI & typescript/JS differences.
 The other four objectives feel more practical and I feel that looking at previous exercises we'll get to understand all the terminoligy while doing the exercise.
+Will decide on next strategy step after lunch.

+### Log/self-reflection
+29/11/21 12:27  Spent the better part of the morning on the different steps (currently step 1-11 of 19 complete) and got about halfway through the written steps list, spent some time figuring out the syntax for ngFor and where it should be placed.
+there is progress but i want to get mostly done today so i can start working on the extras.

 ### Features - checklist :heavy_check_mark:
 -finished elements will be checked off-
 >__Must have features__
 >All the fields you need to put the data of your friends in your friendlist.
-These are:
+These are: :heavy_check_mark:
->- First name
+>- First name :heavy_check_mark:
->- Last name
+>- Last name :heavy_check_mark:
->- Email
+>- Email :heavy_check_mark:
->- Phone number
+>- Phone number :heavy_check_mark:
->- Favourite language (html, css, js, php, ...), this will be a select with options
+>- Favourite language (html, css, js, php, ...), this will be a select with options :heavy_check_mark:

 >Error reporting, give some visual feedback to the user if they put something wrong in the inputs.
+TODO

->Form validation
+>Form validation TODO

 >A Friend list, do this by sending a GET request to your local node server.
+TODO

 >A POST request to add a friend to your friend list.
+TODO

 __Nice-to-have features__